 Leases on federal land within a given state or on Native American land generate onshore revenue.

-Except for Alaska, states receive 50% of extractive revenues paid to the federal government from leases on federal land in that state.
+Except for Alaska, states receive 50% of extractive revenue paid to the federal government from leases on federal land in that state.
 Alaska receives 90%, dating back to the Alaska Statehood Act.

-40% of onshore revenues go to the Reclamation Fund.
+40% of onshore revenue go to the Reclamation Fund.
 These funds are to be used for infrastructure projects, such as dams and power plants.
 10% goes to the general fund of the U.S. Treasury, where Congress can appropriate it for programs and services.
 2% of the above revenue are withheld and used for administrative purposes.